 GREEN BINS – unrecyclable waste i.e. everything else

 The council website does not say what the standard provision of the green general waste bins is for tenements (although for houses, it is one green bin per household).
-If you think your provision is not sufficient, you could try phoning the Customer Care Centre at 0141 287 9700.

 Recycling - Blue Bins